 Our role is limited to improving the overall quality of content — its readability, flow, voice, and tone — and doesn’t include approving it for publication.
 After a piece of writing has passed through the Writing Lab, it will be polished and will follow 18F’s Content Guide, but that doesn’t necessarily mean it’s ready to be published.
 Obtaining necessary approvals, designing a place for the content to live, and completing the technical work of posting content are all responsibilities of the content owner.

 This is a lot to digest, so we’ve created this Writing Lab One Sheet for you to keep.
-It has all the information we think you might need in the future.

 Lab members assign themselves to issues as they can.
 Each core Lab member is cleared to spend three hours per week on the Lab, so our ability to pick up and close issues is based on the number of issues coming in and the workload of other projects.

 If your issue isn’t assigned to someone within three days of you filing it, please ping the team in #writing-lab or leave a comment on the issue.
 If your content has a hard deadline, please note that in the issue.
 Add the urgent label if it needs to be completed in the next two days.

 We’re always looking for ways to improve the Lab workflow, the quality of our services, and your experience as a customer.
 If you have any ideas or questions, please complete our feedback survey or reach out to the team on Slack in #writing-lab.

 Feel free to peruse the issues associated with the Writing Lab repository.
 Also, if you haven’t had a chance to check out the 18F Content Guide yet, that’s a great place to go to familiarize yourself with our style.

 Here’s a list of the Lab staff’s favorite resources.
 Are we missing something?
 If so, add it to the list.

 - 18F Content Guide: The official source for 18F’s content policies and preferences